balsollier-lisa/Parametric-estimation-of-the-BDMM-process/An-example-of-simulation/500-simulations/README.md

 - "trajectories.png": a plot of the trajectories of the particle
 - "heat_map.png": heat map of the log-likelihood, with the estimated 95% confidence ellipse overlaid in black, centered at the maximum likelihood (marked with a 'x')
-- "caracteristics.txt": value of the argmax of log-likelihood and valu of the covariance matrix
+- "characteristics.txt": value of the argmax of log-likelihood and value of the covariance matrix